-We hope that this graduate school will grow and become a place where our teachers. preachers, and missionaries will come and obtain that training which is so necessary.
+We hope that this graduate school will grow and become a place where our teachers, preachers and missionaries will come and ers, and missionaries will come and obtain that training which is so necessary.
 We know that this Seminary is the centre of light and learning that the Lord designed it to be.